Jamie Kennedy

 James Harvey Kennedy (born May 25, 1970) is an American actor and comedian.
-He has played Randy Meeks in the Scream franchise (1996–2000) and a multitude of characters in The Jamie Kennedy Experiment (2002–2004) on The WB.
-His other film roles include Romeo + Juliet (1996), Bowfinger (1999), Malibu's Most Wanted (2003), Finding Bliss (2009), and Good Deeds (2012).
+Kennedy played Randy Meeks in the Scream film series (1996–2000), which saw him as a supporting character in the first and third installments and a lead ensemble member in the second installment.
+He has also had lead roles in Malibu's Most Wanted (2003), Son of the Mask (2005), Kickin' It Old Skool (2007), Finding Bliss (2009), Trick (2019), and Roe v.
+Wade (2020).
+He has had supporting roles in films such as Romeo + Juliet (1996), Enemy of the State (1998), Bowfinger (1999), Three Kings (1999), Boiler Room (2000), Max Keeble's Big Move (2001), and Good Deeds (2012).

-He has starred in the CBS drama Ghost Whisperer (2005–2010), provided voice-work for The Cleveland Show (2009–2013) and regularly tours as a stand-up comedian and podcaster.
+In television, Kennedy hosted the WB sketch comedy series The Jamie Kennedy Experiment (2002–2004) and played the roles of Professor Eli James on the CBS series Ghost Whisperer (2008–2010) and Dr. Callahan on the NBC medical comedy-drama series Heartbeat (2016).
+He has had recurring voice roles on the Fox sitcom The Cleveland Show (2009–2013), the Nickelodeon series Fanboy & Chum Chum (2009–2014), and the Comedy Central sitcom Legends of Chamberlain Heights (2016–2017).

 Early life

 Kennedy was born on May 25, 1970, in Upper Darby Township, a suburb of Philadelphia, Pennsylvania.
 Kennedy was raised Catholic.
 He attended and graduated from Monsignor Bonner High School in 1988.
 After high school, Kennedy began his career as a Hollywood extra.
-Meanwhile, he worked on voice impersonations.

 Career

 When Kennedy first arrived in Los Angeles, he became a professional Hollywood extra.

 After a few years of struggling, Kennedy was unable to find an agent and worked as a host at Red Lobster.
 He auditioned for over 80 commercials and could not book one.
 He then took a job as a telemarketer and learned that he had a talent for selling things.
 Kennedy then thought that if he could sell anything, "why not sell myself?", becoming his own agent.

 Kennedy created a false persona, screen agent "Marty Power", to attract the attention of real agents and managers over the phone, who would later book his performances.
 He came to prominence in the late 1990s for playing Randy Meeks in the Scream film series.
-His lead role as Tim Avery in Son of the Mask earned him a Golden Raspberry Award nomination for Worst Actor, he would later voice his experiences with the film on his YouTube channel in the later years after its release.
+His lead role as Tim Avery in Son of the Mask earned him a Golden Raspberry Award nomination for Worst Actor.
+He would later voice his experiences with the film on his YouTube channel years after the film's release.
 The film would also go on to inspire Kennedy to host the 2007 documentary Heckler after feeling hurt by the film's poor reception in which some reviewers attacked him personally.